General partner: Scotland

 Unlike the rest of the United Kingdom, in Scotland general partnerships are considered separate legal personalities, meaning a general partnership entity is able to do things such as, own assets in its own name, borrow money and grant security of assets that are within its own name and, bring issues to court in its own name.

 United States

 In the United States, general partners enjoy pass-through taxation, which allows business profits and losses to be passed through to its owners instead of being taxable to the business entity itself.
-Limited partners do not have to pay self-employment taxes on profits that they receive from the partnership due to the fact that they are not considered as active members of the company, while general partners pay self-employment taxes on their share of profits.
+Limited partners do not have to pay self-employment taxes on profits that they receive from the partnership because they are not considered as active members of the company, while general partners pay self-employment taxes on their share of profits.

 There are four types of partnerships, the general partnership, the limited partnership, the limited liability partnership, and the limited liability limited partnership.
 Three varieties of partnership, the general partnership, limited partnership, and limited liability limited partnership, require that a general partner or general partners be designated upon formation.